gsmedley213/gsmedley213/README.md

 ## 📚 Project Gutenberg Annotation Pipeline

-I’ve developed a three-stage pipeline that uses a Large Language Model (LLM) to generate and deliver annotations for public domain books from Project Gutenberg.
+I’ve developed a three-stage pipeline that uses a Large Language Model (LLM) to generate tooltip-like annotations for public domain books from Project Gutenberg.
-The pipeline is modular, open source, and designed for extensibility.

 ---